 In addition to the classes taught by Prof. Niels Philipsen, the course supports guest lectures by experts in specific fields.
 Prof. Michael Faure will teach two classes on the economics of environmental law, a field in which he has been active both academically and as a legal practitioner during his entire career.
 Furthermore, Prof. Roger Van den Bergh will give a guest lecture on the economics of federalism, a topic on which he has published several ground-breaking articles.
-Finally, Renny Reyes, a legal consultant and policy advisor who is also in the final stages of her EDLE PhD research, will present on Cost Benefit Analysis.
+Finally, Dr. Renny Reyes, a legal consultant and policy advisor who obtained her PhD degree in the EDLE program, will present on Cost Benefit Analysis.